dongfang98/Project2-APIs/README.md

 ```
 Replace KEY_PATH with the path of the JSON file that contains your service account key.
 ## GoogleAPI.py
-In my code, I analyze the sentiment of the tweets searched by tweepy.
+In my code, I analyze the sentiment of Taylor Swift's last 10 tweets searched by tweepy.
 To run program, firstly you may need to impport the module 'google.cloud' with the command below:
 ```
 python3 -m pip install google.cloud --user